Kirk T. Steudle, P.E., Director

 Kirk T. Steudle began his career with the Michigan Department of Transportation (MDOT) in 1987.
 A registered professional engineer, he rose through the ranks of the department to his current position.
 Gov. Rick Snyder appointed Steudle state transportation director on Jan.
 1, 2011.
 He also served as state transportation director from 2006 to 2010.

-Steudle oversees MDOT’s more than $4 billion budget and is responsible for the construction, maintenance and operation of nearly 10,000 miles of state highways and more than 4,000 state highway bridges.
+Steudle oversees MDOT’s $4.7 billion annual budget and is responsible for the construction, maintenance and operation of nearly 10,000 miles of state highways and more than 4,000 state highway bridges.
 He also oversees administration of a wide range of multi-modal transportation programs statewide.
 MDOT currently has 2,500 employees.

 Steudle was the 2014 chair of the Transportation Research Board (TRB) Executive Committee and has served on the TRB Executive Committee since 2004.
 He also chaired the Strategic Highway Research Program (SHRP 2) Oversight Committee for TRB.
 He was president of the American Association of State Highway and Transportation Officials (AASHTO) from 2011 to 2012 and he has been a member of the AASHTO Board of Directors since 2006.